-Whether helping shape business strategy and program development at nonprofits like JSTOR / ITHAKA (a leading online scholarly database with 6 million monthly users), devising on-the-ground organizing strategies for the Obama Campaign, or spearheading novel solutions to overcoming a historical budget deficit at the American Red Cross, strong research and analysis skills combined with an eye for the broad view have been critical.
+Be it in helping shape strategy and program development at nonprofits like JSTOR / ITHAKA (a consultancy and leading scholarly database with 6 million monthly users), devising on-the-ground organizing strategies for the Obama Campaign, spearheading novel solutions to overcoming historic development challenges at the American Red Cross, or managing the competing priorities of policymaking at the Department of State, targeted analysis combined with an eye for the broad view have been critical to surpassing stakeholders' expectations.

 "We need more diplomats with Benjamin's impressive combination of analytical talent and common sense...
 He is the real deal."

 — Christopher Palmer, Senior Foreign Service Officer, U.S. Department of State

 The complexity of these roles has often required using digital tools to advantage.
 To that end, my work for companies such as Adobe and Microsoft on the early development of core products has given me an eye for where and how technology can be effectively deployed in both managing and maximizing project outcomes.